sjbrown/misc_work/genesis/rules.md

 The Gig "Open Mic Night at Vishnu's" has a blank upper right corner, meaning there are no requirements.

-Every Gig card has a number underneath its title that says how many meeples are in the music venue.
-Take that many meeples and place them at the "Bar" area on the game board.
+Every Gig card has a symbol underneath its title that shows how many meeples are in the music venue.
+Take the number on the center meeple icon and place that many meeples next to the Stage.
+Take the number on the left meeple icon, holding a drink, and place that many meeples in the Bar area.
+Take the number on the right meeple icon, holding a phone, and place that many meeples in the Patio area.

+For "Open Mic Night at Vishnu's", you will place 3 meeples in the Patio area.

 Underneath the number of meeples, the number of songs you must play is written.

-Your goal will be to move meeples from the Bar area up to the Stage area, moving and grooving to the music.
-And you definitely don't want them outside on the Patio area, bored and thinking about their life choices.
+Your goal will be to move meeples from the lower areas up to the Stage area, moving and grooving to the music.
+You definitely don't want them outside on the Patio area, bored and thinking about their life choices.

 The instruction "**move a meeple up**" means move a meeple from the